The ASD provides a community for UK theatre sound professionals and students. WE ALSO WORK TO PROMote theatre sound to the wider industry

 For our industry

-We are becoming the go-to organisation to respond to matters affecting our industry - whether it's about the US Tony Awards or to write a general article for The Stage.
+We are becoming the go-to organisation to respond to matters affecting our industry - whether it's about the US Tony Awards or to write an article for The Stage.
 Having an industry mouthpiece is key to getting our issues heard in the wider industry.

 We are taking active steps towards promoting sound design - appearing at trade shows, publishing directories of practitioners and sponsoring exhibitions of sound designers work from the V&A to the Prague Quadrennial .